MikeMcQuaid/mikemcquaid.com/_posts/2023-10-30-our-intentions-dont-matter.md

 It feels like there's a similar thing going on with judging people's intentions.
 Despite my best attempts, I cannot draw a meaningful distinction between:

-- "Bob's and Alice's are important (but don't know for sure what they are)"
+- "Bob's and Alice's intentions are important (but don't know for sure what they are)"
 - "Bob's and Alice's intentions do not matter (only their outcomes)"

 As a result: I no longer care about intentions.